Peer Reviewers

 Overview

-Canada Research Chairs are awarded following a rigorous peer review process involving the College of Reviewers and the Interdisciplinary Adjudication Committee (IAC).
+Canada Research Chairs are awarded following a rigorous peer review process involving external reviewers and the Interdisciplinary Adjudication Committee (IAC).

-All nominations submitted to the Canada Research Chairs Program (CRCP) are reviewed by a minimum of three members of the College of Reviewers who are carefully selected by CRCP staff.
+All nominations submitted to the Canada Research Chairs Program (CRCP) are reviewed by a minimum of three external reviewers who are carefully selected by CRCP staff.
 If a third reviewer cannot be obtained or is not received, the nomination is submitted to the IAC for additional peer review.

-• If the reviewers concur and their assessment is favorable, the Tri-agency Institutional Programs Secretariat (TIPS) makes a recommendation to the Steering Committee to support the nomination.
+• If the reviewers concur and their assessment is favorable, the Tri-agency Institutional Programs Secretariat (TIPS) makes a recommendation to support the nomination.

-• If any of the assessments are not favorable (where either the ratings are unsupportive, where concerns are raised within the review(s) or where the ratings are supportive but concerns are raised within the review(s)), the nomination is reviewed by the IAC, which then recommends to the Steering Committee whether or not to support the nomination (see Assessment of Reviews by the Secretariat below).
+• If any of the assessments are not favorable (where either the ratings are unsupportive, concerns are raised within the review[s] or the ratings are supportive but concerns are raised within the review[s]), the nomination is reviewed by the IAC, which then recommends whether or not to support the nomination (see Assessment of Reviews by the Secretariat below).

 Dedicated Volunteers

-The success of the CRCP’s peer review process is made possible by the members of the College of Reviewers—dedicated volunteers who generously give their time and expertise in assessing nominations.
+The success of the CRCP’s peer review process is made possible by the external reviewers—dedicated volunteers who generously give their time and expertise in assessing nominations.
 Their efforts benefit scientific communities throughout Canada and internationally, and are greatly appreciated by the Secretariat.

 Confidentiality and Conflict of Interest